Flexberry/flexberry.github.io/pages/products/flexberry-orm/views/fo_adaptive-views-details.en.md

 Class a is detaily D associated aggregation of DA.
 For A specified [view](fd_view-definition.html), which is connected with the idea of detail D.

 For example, you are reading a data object of type A on presentation `AView`.
-Accordingly, as objects of classes D1, D2 [legacy](fd_inheritance.html) from the D, they will also be read by performance `DView` (inherited view).
+Accordingly, as objects of classes D1, D2 [legacy](fd_inheritance.html) from the D, they will also be read by performance `DView` (views are inherited).
 However, what to do if they have a better attribute composition, which obyazatelno needs pracitce?

 In order to solve the problem, there are **adaptive** performance.
 If you declare the view `DView` adaptive and datalow D1 and D2 to announce the submission of the same names (`DView`), but with its own attribute structure, then the [service data](fo_data-service.html) will read detaily D1 and D2 in accordance with it.